kevinbalicot/nodejs-publisher/README.md

 A nodejs applications publisher (with docker).

-The command publishes on a server with docker and NodeJs v6 image installed.
+The command publishes on a server with docker

 ##INSTALLATION

-* After install a server with docker and Docker API ([link](https://github.com/kevinbalicot/docker-api/blob/master/README.md))
 * After cloning

 ```